muhammad-sarosh/Auto-Notes/README.md

 - Verify your system's screenshot shortcuts match the program configuration
 - For full window screenshots: Ensure `Alt+Print Screen` works on your system
 - For region screenshots: Adjust `REGION_SS_DELAY` if the snipping tool needs more time to activate

+**Discord attachment navigation/deletion not working:**
+- Ensure you're in a Discord channel with attachments when using `Shift + 6` or `Shift + 7`
+- The delete function navigates using Tab keys - Discord's UI layout must be standard

 **App switching issues:**
 - **Window focus setup is critical**: The program uses `Alt+Tab` to switch between windows, which switches to the last focused window.
 Make sure your browser (YouTube) and Discord are the last two applications you've used before starting the program, so `Alt+Tab` switches correctly between them